 In many ways, the novelization of The Good Son (by Todd Strasser) adheres closely to recapturing the chilling film upon which it is based.
 However fans of the film (or those looking for a quick and easy read) will be surprised at the epilogue ending.
 While the film ends on a literal cliffhanger, the ending of the novel provides readers with a more definitive ending to wrap up all of the loose ends.
 As with most novelizations, there is more insight given to all of the main characters and the book also provides a few good scares along the way.

 The Fog, by Dennis Etchison, is also a novelization that enhances the story of the film.
 Certain scenes from the John Carpenter film were shot later to make the picture more “scary,” and the novelization is seemingly based on an earlier draft of the script.
-A scene or two did not make it into the book leading to other moments or descriptions being added in order to fill in some space.
+A scene or two did not make it into the book, leading to other moments or descriptions being added in order to fill in some space.
 One specific example is with the development of Adrienne Barbeau’s character, Stevie.
-These sequences are not necessarily mundane page fillers but instead are utilized to create some entertaining back story.
+These sequences are more than mundane page fillers and are actually utilized to create some entertaining back story.

 Written by Jack Martin, Halloween II is a novelization presented more as a detective story than a slasher novel.
 It is an interestingly quick read due largely in part to the fact-based way in which the author tells the story.
 Like the movie, the novelization also begins near the end of the original film.
 It jumps back to the moments before Doctor Loomis plays his trick on the kids sneaking into the Myers house and follows him along until he finds Laurie being attacked by Michael.
 Falling somewhere between the Television Cut and the Theatrical cut, the novelization incorporates scenes based on earlier drafts.
 One such scene is the stalking of a television news producer and the subsequent follow-up of her news staff appearing at the hospital.
 Also included are black and white photos from the film inserted at the beginning of some chapters.
 However, one criticism is that any photo with Laurie in it lists her name as being “Launie.”
 Otherwise this is an excellent addition for any collector of horror memorabilia.